 L2 connectivity in L3 fabric environment

 L3 fabric architecture has a lot of benefits.
-You can read the detailed description here.
+You can read the detailed description on L3 fabric architecture here.

 When comparing L2 and L3 network environment, one should note two things: